Florida LLC Operating Agreement

 INSTRUCTIONS: Create your business center account.
 After logging in, scroll down to "TOOLS" and select "Free Legal Forms".

 Yes.
 Although you won’t file your operating agreement with the state, having an operating agreement in place is the best way to maintain control of your Florida LLC in the face of change or chaos.

 While it's a good idea to create an operating agreement before filing your Articles of Organization, the state does not discourage LLCs from waiting until the formation process is complete.
 It's worth noting that some banks require you to submit an operating agreement in order to open a business bank account.

-No. Operating agreements are to be retained by the LLC members.
+No. Florida LLC operating agreements are to be retained by the LLC members.
 There is no need to submit this document with the FL Division of Corporations.